jphawki7/nf_metaAssemble/README.md

 Nextflow pipeline for nanopore metagenomic assemblies and read classification\
 Author: **Justin Paul Hawkins**

+This is a pipeline I put together to assist in my work in classifying metagenomic sequencing runs and performing de novo assemblies from low quality samples.
+Program parameters are adjusted for my use, but can be changed within the .nf file without issue.

 This pipeline will default perform adapter and quality trimming using **Porechop** and **Fastplong**, read classification using **Kraken2**, metagenomic De Novo assemblies using **Flye, Canu, and MetaMDBG**, and identify assembled contigs using **DIAMOND**.

 Options also exsist for read de-hosting with **Hostile**, read filtering by taxid with **Krakentools**, and **BlastN**.
 See help for full list of commands.